xmmword/x0/README.md

 ![image](https://user-images.githubusercontent.com/105472509/205988550-80a6d34f-fdde-4a12-aa56-af762e9e353e.png)

 ### Windows Support
 As of now the UEFI driver itself should work on Windows as well, but it may not be able to spoof SecureBoot.
-The bootkit can also be used for windows, but you might have to edit the path to the bootloader that the bootkit loader will chainload. (`src/loader/EfiLoad.h`)
+The bootkit can also be used for Windows, but you might have to edit the path to the bootloader that the bootkit loader will chainload. (`src/loader/EfiLoad.h`)

 ### Disclaimer
 The bootkit itself **can** be loaded individually and used to get around hardware-based bans on some games, however in the case that someone gets banned for using the bootkit to evade a ban for a game, I am **not** responsible for that.
 You have been warned.